esl/MongooseIM/doc/modules/mod_inbox.md

 </iq>
 ```

-Where `jid` is the bare jid of the interlocutor whose inbox wants to be reset.
+Here `jid` is the bare jid of the user whose inbox we want to reset.
+This action
-This action does not change the last message stored in inbox; that is, nor this
+does not change the last message stored in inbox; meaning that neither this
-stanza nor anything given within will be stored; only the inbox `unread_count`
+stanza nor anything given within will be stored; the only change is the inbox
-changes to zero.
+`unread_count` is set to zero.

-Resetting the inbox count by this stanza will also skip the forwarding of
+Resetting the inbox count will also skip the forwarding of messages.
+While a
-messages.
-While a typical chat marker will be forwarded to the interlocutor(s),
+typical chat marker will be forwarded to the interlocutor(s), (including the
-(including the case of a big groupchat with thousands of participants!), this
+case of a big groupchat with thousands of participants!), this reset stanza will
-reset stanza will not.
+not.

 ### Example Request